 The Network welcomes the submission of functional genomics studies in the following categories associated with either a rare disease or inherited cancer.

 - Novel gene: A gene not previously associated with disease, but supported by genetic evidence (variants in the same gene in unrelated patients with a similar phenotype) and functional data is being rapidly sought prior to publication.

 - Candidate gene: A gene that has not previously been associated with disease in a single patient/family/isolated population such that additional functional data is necessary to support disease-causation.

 - Novel variant in a known disease gene: A novel variant causing a phenotype that appears to be different to previously reported genotype-phenotype reports.

 - Known disease genes that are of therapeutic interest.
 Therapeutic opportunities will include projects that propose to develop a model asset for drug screening or develop a model to evaluate the efficacy of a treatment.

 The Network and Objectives

 The Network will mobilise the entire Australian biomedical community of clinicians and scientists to communicate, integrate their resources, and work collaboratively to gain insights into the clinical and functional attributes of rare disease genes and cancer genes.
-Through the database capturing the resources and expertise existing in the Australian research community, connections will be fostered between teams of matching research interest to deliver a better understanding of the genetic and cellular disease mechanisms, developing prevention guidelines and diagnostic tests, and investigations of potential therapies.
+Through the database capturing the resources and expertise existing in the Australian research community, connections will be fostered between teams with matching research interest to deliver a better understanding of the genetic and cellular disease mechanisms, develop prevention guidelines and diagnostic tests, and investigate potential therapies.
 The goal of the Australian Functional Genomics Network is to improve the lives of patients and their families through the coordination of functional genomics research in Australia.